 One last note and then I'll get on with the recipe.

 If you don't have an immersion blender, I highly recommend investing in one or putting one on your wish list!
-They're not too expensive, but they are invaluable when it comes to puréeing hot soups like today's recipe.
+They're not too expensive, but they are invaluable when it comes to puréeing hot soups like today's Baked Potato Soup recipe.

 Before I got an immersion blender, I used to transfer such soups to a blender in several batches...and let me tell you from experience that puréeing hot tomato soup in a blender can lead to a kitchen full of tomato soup splatters that you will continue to discover years later.
 Ahem.

-So who's ready to put your crock pot to work making a savory supper of Slow Cooker Loaded Baked Potato Soup?
+So who's ready for an effortless, savory supper of Loaded Baked Potato Soup?

 It's guaranteed to please.